 Archaeological Excavations at Ayutthaya

 Archaeological excavations are still under way at Ayutthaya, excavation and conservation of the palace and Wat Phra Si Sanphet is in progress, but the glory and grace of the buildings that have already been partially restored, remind one of how grand the Thai nation once was, one of the great centres of civilisation of Southeast Asia, the catalyst for a flowering of stupendous religious and secular art.

 The tiered red roofs of a fabulous restored temple, Wat Suwarndaram, between two massive ruined chedi, were my last glimpse of the ruined city.
-Ayutthaya is so immense that I tasted just a fraction of the majestic, deeply evocative spiritual and royal site, since it was time to return to the present – then it was back to Bangkok, ‘City of Angels’, where bare-footed monks share the throbbing streets with the wheels of giant Mercedes.
+Ayutthaya is so immense that I tasted just a fraction of the majestic, deeply evocative spiritual and royal site, since it was time to return to the present – then it was back to Bangkok, ‘City of Angels’, after our Royal Thai journey, where bare-footed monks share the throbbing streets with the wheels of giant Mercedes.

 BY JULIET HIGHET

 For more information on travel to Thailand